firepress-org/Ghost-Theme-Curated-Collection/README.md

 It’s a curation of open-source Ghost Themes (*a template if you prefer*) for [Ghost](https://ghost.org/).
 It’s a very **opiniated** classification.
 The question I ask myself is: **Would I recommand this theme to a friend or a client ?** If it’s not a « Hell yes! » kind of reaction, I move the theme I’m reviewing in the [03_no-go directory](https://github.com/firepress-org/Ghost-Theme-Curated-Collection-No-Go/tree/master/03_no-go).

 This project is a **monorepo**.
 It means it’s an aggregation of existing projects.
-These Ghost themes are not developped directly within this repository and may be outdated.
+These Ghost themes are not developped directly within this repository.
 Look at the source to see all the action.

 [Ghost](https://ghost.org/) is a free and open source website & blogging platform designed to simplify the process of publishing.
 It’s individual bloggers as well as online publications.
 You can see Ghost as a CMS (content management system) designed to be better alternative to systems like: *WordPress, Drupal, Medium, Tumblr*, etc.